bxlentpartyon/uzi-build/uzi-nes-port/NOTES.md

 an 8KB process code limit to begin with, that will at least allow a program load in about a second.

+# How will syscalls work?

+I've had to think about this a number of times, so I want to get it written down before I forget.
+In the UZI180 kernel that I've looked at, a syscall is triggered by a 'rst 30h' instruction.
+We don't have that instruction, so I think the best thing to do is to have a set address in the kernel memory page that we jump to in order to start kernel entry, i.e. set everything up to call unix().

+The syscall address will have to be at a known location in the kernel memory page, so I'll need to explicitly place it with .org.
+The actual address can be wherever, because we can use an indirect jump through the fixed address pointer to reach it, if that makes sense.

 # Stash area

 This is a place for stuff I know I wanted to save, but don't remember why.